nervana21/bitcoin-rpc-codegen/README.md

 ## Security Note

-This and all related software can communicate directly with bitcoind.
+This and all related software can communicate directly with _bitcoind_.
 Mainnet use requires caution: always audit the code, restrict RPC access to trusted interfaces, and avoid exposing your node to the public internet.